-An employee who receives notice of layoff shall be afforded one of the following options and must notify the Board within the working days stated of his/her elected choice:
+An employee who receives notice of layoff shall be afforded one of the following options and must notify the Board, in writing, of their selected option within five (5) days.

-- (a) If hours of work are reduced, accepting reduction in the position; or - (b) Taking a layoff from employment, applying for posted vacancies and being recalled if his/her position is reinstated; or

-- (c) Bumping, must notify the Board within five (5) working days of their intent to bump; or - (d) Terminating employment and receiving applicable severance following the conclusion of the layoff notice period and within ninety (90) working days. - (e) An employee, who has replaced another employee under (c) above, will not have his/her salary reduced for a period of six (6) months, after which time his/her salary will be according to the position he/she then occupies.
-If an employee bumps up he/she will get an immediate raise.
+- (a) Accepting the reduction in the position if the hours of work are reduced, or - (b) Taking a layoff from employment, and applying for posted vacancies or - (c) Bumping, per Article 7, Section 4 of the current collective agreement or - (d) Terminating employment and receiving applicable severance following the conclusion of the layoff notice period and within ninety (90) working days. - (e) An employee, who has replaced another employee under (c) above, will not have their salary reduced for a period of six (6) months, after which time their salary will be according to the position they then occupy.
+If an employee bumps up they will get an immediate raise.
 If an employee bumps across nothing changes.
 If an employee bumps down, the above paragraph applies.